Glazier (Glass Worker)

 - Ensure that tools and equipment are in good working order.
 Use ergonomic friendly tools.

-- Know how to use tools and equipment safely.
+- Know how to use tools and equipment safely, including sharp blades or edges.

 - Use correct personal protective equipment such as eye protection when cutting and grinding.